HymanZHAN/xzhan.me/content/posts/install-and-set-up-fedora-35-for-development/index.en.md

 ### Keyboard Shortcuts

 As you have probably noticed, Gnome 40 comes with a horizontal workspace layout.
-Personally, I find it easier switch between Windows and Linux as workspace/desktop navigation can now use the same set of keyboard shortcuts, which is pretty nice.
-The **problem** is that with a horizontal workspace in, shortcuts for horizontal workspace navigation are out.
+Personally, I find it easier switch between Windows and Linux now as workspace/desktop navigation can now use the same set of keyboard shortcuts, and that is pretty nice.
+The **problem** is that with a horizontal workspace in, shortcuts for vertical workspace navigation are removed from the settings.

 {{< image src="gnome-settings-workspace-shortcuts.png" caption="Horizontal Workspace Shortcuts Gone" width="60%" >}}